Problems that mechanical engineer face

-Mechanical engineers primarily develop and construct mechanical solutions that meet a range of industry specifications for numerous topics.
-As the engineer, you must perform tests which require that certain equipment is repaired, automated or modified.
+A mechanical engineer primarily develops and constructs mechanical solutions that meet a range of industry specifications for numerous topics.
+As the engineer, you must perform tests that require that certain equipment is repaired, automated or modified.
 This test can enable you to drive devices beyond their point of rupture.
 Even though mechanical engineering may not be an incredibly hazardous field, during testing, construction and maintenance of equipment you may continue to run such risks.
 Their work area is vulnerable to fires, accidents, structural defects and equipment malfunctions because they use toxic chemicals, heavy machines and volatile materials.
 Now let us see some of the hazards and risk that you may be facing.

 General work Site Dangers

 You probably work in several kinds of environments as a mechanical engineer.
 You may have to go to a site to install or upgrade equipment or to collect vital function to design new equipment.
 You can face hazards in such conditions such as sliding on wet floors or dropping from an elevator or a stairway.
 Big, heavy machinery and materials may be used in mechanical engineering work that can lock or crush you.
 The movable components of the industrial equipment that can touch your clothes or body are another possible risk.

 You could be subject to noisy sounds in certain areas that may damage your ears.
 Excessive vibrations or temperatures have other possible hazards.
 Any electrical equipment holds adequate current to badly damage or even kill someone who comes into contact with it.